nmajor/nmajor-src/_drafts/serverless-my-initial-setup-with-es6-testing-and-ci-deployment.md

     touch .eslintignore

-And ignore the webpack config
+And ignore the webpack config:

     # .eslintignore